nasven/nasven/README.md

  - Java SE 8
  - Apache Maven 3+

+## Installation
+You can install on your Linux-based environment with the following command:

+        $ curl -sSL j.mp/installnasven | sh

 ## Docker
 You can use the Docker image **nasven/nasven.js** published in Docker Hub.